blancmatter/github-tutorial/README.md

 }
 ```

-**NOTE** It is exceptionally important that you document a project to the correct level.
+**NOTE** It is exceptionally important that you document a project to the
-Will other poeple just be using the code, or will they be modifying and maintaining it also?
+correct level.
+Will other poeple just be using the code, or will they be
-For this project it is unlikely that anyone else will be using your code and you just need
+modifying and maintaining it also?
+For this project it is unlikely that anyone
+else will be using your code and you just need minimal documentation.
-minimal documentation.
-If however you feel that yoour supervidory team may with to take the
+If however you feel that yoour supervisory team may with to take the code
-code for future projects, the it may be worth spending a **_little_** more time documenting!
+for future projects, the it may be worth spending a **_little_** more
+time documenting!